Fan Fic / Yu-Gi-Oh! The Thousand Year Door

 "Like, no!" laughed Melissa.
 "I do a lot of bad things, but I do NOT lie!
 I bluff and play nasty tricks, and tell dumb jokes sometimes, but I don't lie…"

-This is subverted in the fact that she was being completely honest.
+- This is subverted in the fact that she was being completely honest.
 The treasure was, indeed, there, and Fran was actually able to take it after defeating Melissa.
 (The only real "catch" was, of course, Melissa didn't count on losing.)

-Why Did It Have to Be Snakes?: Andy has coulrophobia.
+- Why Did It Have to Be Snakes?: Andy has coulrophobia.
 The Queen tries to take advantage of this by summoning Saggi the Dark Clown (Peten the Dark Clown in the original) and sending him to duel Andy with a deck that has an advantage over his.

-In Redux Fran had a bad experience with a Ojama Duelist.
+- In Redux Fran had a bad experience with a Ojama Duelist.
 The Queen sends Ruklamba the Spirit King to take advantage of that.

-Womb Level: The Heart of the Palace of Shadow, the place where the finals of the tournament are held, is described as the interior of a still-living being, but not a very healthy one; the it's covered with growths that resemble tumors and cancers.
+- Womb Level: The Heart of the Palace of Shadow, the place where the finals of the tournament are held, is described as the interior of a still-living being, but not a very healthy one; it's covered with growths that resemble tumors and cancers.
 The Companions tell Stan that this is where the original battle between the Queen and the Three Heroes happened a thousand years ago, and she likely intends to use it as a battleground again for a currently unexplained reason.

-You Don't Want to Know: This is Bleck's response when the protagonists ask who Hooktail and Gloomtail's eldest brother was, although Stan, who is very Genre Savvy, seems to have a good idea who it is.
+- This is Bleck's response when the protagonists ask who Hooktail and Gloomtail's eldest brother was, although Stan, who is very smart, seems to have a good idea who it is.
 Bleck clearly knows that it's Bonetail, who is the villain in two spin-off fics written by mario72486, one of which is considered part of the Shadowchasers series.

-You Have Failed Me: The Shadow Queen delivers harsh punishments to her minions for failure, though she at least lets them live.
+- You Have Failed Me: The Shadow Queen delivers harsh punishments to her minions for failure, though she at least lets them live.
 (It is implied, however, that this is because she enjoys seeing prisoners suffer.)
 Surprisingly, she occasionally gives failed minions a second chance later.

-Your Soul Is Mine: In Redux, the Dice Reaper card that the Witty Phantom used claims his soul after the Phantom loses in his second duel with Stan.
+- Your Soul Is Mine: In Redux, the Dice Reaper card that the Witty Phantom used claims his soul after the Phantom loses in his second duel with Stan.
 (Technically, it may have been more like a Deal with the Devil, except that the Phantom wasn't truly clear about the terms.)